Search

 Stefanie Waldek

-Washington Dulles International Airport (IAD), commonly referred to simply as Dulles, is the major international airport for Washington, D.C.
-Located in Chantilly, Virginia, approximately 25 miles west of central D.C., Dulles sees more than 24 million passengers passing through its concourses annually.
-It's a hub for United Airlines, which is one of around 40 airlines serving the airport, and offers flights to more than 130 destinations worldwide.
-Its main terminal building was designed by famed architect Eero Saarinen.
+Washington Dulles International Airport, commonly referred to simply as Dulles, is the major international airport serving Washington, D.C.
+Located in Chantilly, Virginia, approximately 25 miles west of central Washington, D.C., Dulles sees more than 24 million passengers passing through its concourses annually.
+Some 43 airlines fly to over 138 destinations worldwide from its architecturally striking main terminal, designed by famed architect Eero Saarinen.

-For a long time, Dulles was not connected to D.C.'s Metro (underground system).
-Fortunately, that's no longer an issue.
-Public transportation is one of the best ways to get around D.C., but you can also take taxis or rideshares, such as Uber.
-But remember that Dulles is about 25 miles away from D.C. city centre, so travelling by car can be expensive.
+For a long time, Dulles was not connected to D.C.’s Metro.
+Fortunately, that’s no longer an issue.
+Public transportation is one of the best ways to get around D.C., but you can also take taxis or rideshares.
+But remember that Dulles is about 25 miles outside central D.C.
+(Downtown), so travelling by car (whether taxi or rideshare) can be expensive.

 Public transportation

-The Silver Line of the Washington Metro now extends to Dulles Airport, offering a convenient way to travel between the airport and central D.C.
+The Silver Line of the Washington Metro now extends to Dulles Airport and offers a convenient way to travel between the airport and D.C. city centre.
 The ride from the airport to the city centre takes about 50 minutes, and the price depends on the distance travelled and the time of day.
-The Metro doesn't run 24 hours, though.
-If you're travelling late at night, you'll have to take a bus instead.
+The Metro doesn’t run 24 hours, though.
+If you’re travelling late at night, you’ll need a bus instead.

-Taxis and rideshares are available at the kerb outside Dulles.
-Driving into D.C. takes about 40 minutes without traffic.
-But if you're travelling during rush hour, you can expect that time to increase dramatically.
-You can also hire a car at Dulles, but the car hire facilities aren't walkable from the main terminal.
-You'll have to take a shuttle to get there.
+Taxis and rideshares are available at the kerb outside the main terminal.
+The drive into D.C. takes about 40 minutes without traffic.
+But if you’re travelling during rush hour, you can expect that time to increase dramatically.
+You can also hire a car at Dulles, but the car hire facilities aren’t walkable from the terminal.
+You’ll need to hop on a shuttle to get there.

-If you're connecting from an international flight to a domestic one, give yourself as much time to make that connection as possible.
-On one of my recent international-to-domestic connections, it took me nearly two hours to get through immigration and re-enter security.
-And I'm even a member of all the applicable expedited programmes!
+If you’re connecting from an international flight to a domestic one, give yourself as much time as possible.
+On one of my recent trips, it took me nearly two hours to get through border control and re-enter security.
+And I’m even a member of all the applicable expedited programmes.

 Alternative airports

-Dulles is not the only airport in the D.C. area; in fact, it's one of three.
-Each has its pros and cons, so it's worth looking at all three to see which one has the best airfare deal or the most convenient routing for your trip.
-Generally speaking, Dulles will be your pick if you're travelling internationally, but domestic flights have plenty of options from these alternate airports.
+Dulles isn’t the only airport in the D.C. area – it’s actually one of three.
+Each has its pros and cons, so it’s worth looking at all three to see which has the best airfare deal or the most convenient connections for your trip.
+Generally, Dulles is your go-to for international travel, but for domestic flights, you’ve got plenty of options.

 Ronald Reagan Washington National Airport (DCA)

-Located just across the Potomac River from central D.C., Reagan (also referred to as National, Reagan National or just DCA) is closer to the city centre.
+Reagan (also called National, Reagan National, or just DCA) sits just across the Potomac River from D.C. city centre, making it closer to the centre than Dulles.
 It primarily handles domestic flights, with a few short-haul international flights to Canada and the Caribbean.
-This is undoubtedly the most convenient airport to fly into if you're travelling to D.C.
+If you’re travelling to D.C., this is the more convenient airport.

 Baltimore/Washington International Thurgood Marshall Airport (BWI)

-BWI is located in Anne Arundel County, Maryland, some 31 miles away from D.C. city centre.
-It's not the easiest to get to from D.C., as you'll have to take an Amtrak train to a shuttle bus or make the 40-plus-minute drive.
-But it's home to Southwest Airlines, which often has cheap(ish) airfares.
-BWI has mostly domestic flights, plus some international ones to Europe (including to London Gatwick, typically with a transfer in Iceland), the Caribbean and Central America.
+BWI is located in Anne Arundel County, Maryland, around 31 miles away from D.C. city centre.
+It’s not the easiest to get to from D.C., as you’ll have to take an Amtrak train to a shuttle bus or make the 40-plus-minute drive.
+But it’s home to Southwest Airlines, which often has relatively affordable flights.
+BWI serves mostly domestic destinations, with some international flights to Europe, the Caribbean, and Central America.

-Dulles is a popular airport for transferring flights, so many people will find themselves spending a good amount of time here.
-But deciding what to do during your layover depends on exactly how much time you have.
-Fortunately there's plenty to do both in the airport and in the area around it.
+Dulles is a popular stopover airport, so there’s a good chance you’ll find yourself with some time to kill here.
+What you can do depends on how much time you have.
+Luckily, there’s plenty to see both in the airport and in the surrounding area.

 Less than four hours

-Unfortunately, if your transfer is less than four hours, you should probably stay put at Dulles.
-Take the time to explore the various concourses, as there are art installations throughout.
-Go for a joyride on one of the mobile lounges.
-Or head to Concourse B for the British Airways lounge if you're a frequent flier, Oneworld alliance priority member or are flying First or Business Class.
-As a major international airport, Dulles also has plenty of shops and restaurants.
+If your stopover is under four hours, you should probably stay put at Dulles.
+Take the time to explore the various concourses, as there are art installations scattered throughout.
+Go for a joy-ride on one of the mobile lounges.
+Or, if you’re flying United and have the right membership or credit card, you could access one of the United Clubs.
+As a major international hub, Dulles also has plenty of shops and restaurants to keep you busy.

 Four to six hours